 The Federal Aviation Administration (FAA) recently named the State of Nevada as one of six Unmanned Autonomous Systems (UAS) Designated Test Sites.
 With that designation, the Nevada Institute for Autonomous Systems (NIAS), identified Reno-Stead Airport as one of the testing ranges available in the state of Nevada for UAS testing.

 Unmanned Aerial Systems (UAS), also known as Unmanned Aerial Vehicles (UAV’s) or drones, have been mainly used by the military, but governments, businesses, farmers and others are making plans to join the market.
 Many universities, including the University of Nevada, Reno, are starting or expanding drone programs.

-The FAA does not currently allow commercial use of drones, but it is working to develop operational guidelines by the end of 2015.
+The FAA does not currently allow commercial use of drones, but it is working to develop operational guidelines in the future.
 These guidelines will be established utilizing information that is obtained from the six FAA test locations.

 Watch the video below for more information about testing in northern Nevada.

 If you are planning a meeting or demonstration at the Reno-Stead Airport and need information on service providers (such as caterers, security, photography and more), visit the Reno-Sparks Convention and Visitor’s Bureau’s Resource Guide.